the5avage/mandex/README.md

 ## Development setup

 To build from source you have to install [SDL2](https://wiki.libsdl.org/Installation) development library.

+You can modify build options in the [makefile.variables](https://github.com/the5avage/mandex/blob/master/makefile.variable) file.

 ### Linux